 Repatriation from Syria: A country-by-country breakdown+ Show - Hide

 Most Western governments have refused to repatriate their nationals on the grounds that they do not have consular services in Syria and citing security concerns.
 Some have called for foreign nationals accused of links to IS to be tried locally.

 Campaigners say governments are not being candid about the extent of their contacts with Kurdish authorities.
 They point to the ad hoc repatriation of orphans, the presence on the ground of NGOs and journalists, and visits to the region by Western envoys as proof that they have the capacity - but not the political will - to bring their nationals home.

 Some countries have said they will take children but nor adult detainees.
 Kurdish authorities have refused these requests and campaigners say that separating children from their primary carers would breach their human rights.
 Some children have been repatriated with their mother's consent.

 The following figures are estimates based on official figures, data provided by campaign groups and MEE's own research.

 Australia: Eight orphans repatriated in June 2019.
 About 20 women and 48 children remain in the camps, and 12 men in prisons.

 Belgium: Six orphans repatriated in June 2019.
-Up to 15 men, 13 women, and 35 children still detained
+Six women and 10 children repatriated in July 2021.
+Up to 15 men, six women, and 7 children still detained.

 Canada: One orphan repatriated in October 2020.
 Eight men, 13 women, 26 children still detained